My Setup (Q3 2023)

 The photo also highlights my microphone setup, which is a Blue Yeti connected to the Blue Yeticaster that includes the Compass Boom Arm and Radius III Custom Shockmount.
 The microphone is primarily used for video conferencing, screencasting, webinars and podcasts.

-Additional peripherals include speakers (AudioEngine A1), headphones (Razer BlackShark V2 and Bang & Olufsen BeoPlay H8), controller (Microsoft Xbox Elite Series 2), flight controller (Saitek X-55), steering wheel (Logitech G29) and virtual reality headset (Meta Quest Pro).
+Additional peripherals include speakers (AudioEngine A1), headphones (Razer BlackShark V2 and Apple AirPods Max), controller (GuliKit KK3 MAX Controller), steering wheel (Logitech G29), virtual reality headset (Apple Vision Pro and Meta Quest 3) and printer (Epson EcoTank ET-2810).

 As highlighted in the photo below, my desktop PC is mounted to the desk using the Secret Lab Premium PC Mount, with the PC case door exposed providing easy access to the components.